cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 The properties associated with the service to find.
 In the form of "name=value,name=value" where the value is optional.
 All properties must match (in name and value) the properties of the service for a match to occur.

 If this is provided, the `service_id` option cannot be used.

+## Directory Client WaitForReady

+The client will wait for a connection to the directory.
+If a connection cannot be established within the [timeout](#timeout) period, it returns an error, otherwise it returns success.